Multi-Armed Bandits for Intelligent Tutoring Systems: Introduction

-In the following section, we review in more detail related work.
-Then, we present the methodological and algorithmic details of the \textbf{RiARiT} system.
-Finally, we present two experiments to evaluate some of its properties.
-These experiments have been designed with a professional didactician, and framed within a scenario where students have to learn how to decompose integer or real numbers in a money manipulation situation (e.g. children have to find an adequate combination of money tokens to pay for an object).
-In a first experiment, we conduct systematic statistical studies of the impact of \textbf{RiARiT} over a population of abstract simulated students.
-Then we present the results of a real-world pilot experiment where the system was deployed as an online application in schools with 130 children (7-8 year old) in 5 schools.
-Each time, the impact of \textbf{RiARiT} is compared to the impact of a teaching sequence handcrafted by a professional didactician before the beginning of all experiments.
+Finally, we present two experiments to evaluate our algorithms.
+In a first experiment, we conduct systematic statistical studies of the impact of our approaches over a population of simulated students.
+Then we present a real-world experiment where the approach is implemented as a tablet application used for learning number decomposition while using money.
+The experiment involves 400 children (7-8 year old) from 11 schools.
+The effectiveness of our algorithms is measured by the comparison of their output to a teaching sequence handcrafted and validated by an expert.